Phenylketonuria (PKU) is a rare but potentially serious inherited disorder.

 Symptoms of PKU

-PKU doesn't usually cause any symptoms if treatment is started early.
+PKU does not usually cause any symptoms if treatment is started early.

 Without treatment, PKU can damage the brain and nervous system, which can lead to learning disabilities.